vEnhance/web.evanchen.cc/input/mockaime.md

-- For the 2024 exam, Evan will stream a review session (presenting the solutions to all the problems) on [twitch.tv/vEnhance](https://twitch.tv/vEnhance) starting at 10pm Eastern time on Tuesday, January 16.
+- For the 2024 exam, Evan will stream a review session (presenting the solutions to all the problems) on [twitch.tv/vEnhance](https://twitch.tv/vEnhance) starting at 8pm Eastern time on Friday, January 19, 2024.
   The video recording will be on YouTube later.

 Anyone will be able to download the exam and attempt the problems,